Version 5.1, 13 April 2023

 If we need to contact you specifically we will do so by email, SMS or telephone call using the contact details you have provided.

-Depending on your GP surgery or healthcare provider, you may also be able to send or receive messages in your NHS account.
+Depending on your GP surgery or healthcare provider, you may also be able to send or receive messages in the NHS App.

 See further details in section 6.